quollism/blender-keyframetools/README.md

 All of these should work with multiple bone channels and object-level animation.
 Material values and scene-level

 * **Flatten Keyframes** (hotkey Ctrl+A): Non-interactively flattens selected keyframes to a straight line between the first and last keyframe of the selection.
 Useful for tidying up.
 Works on multiple channels.
-Shortcut: Shift+A
 * **Flatten/Exaggerate Keyframes** (hotkey D): Interactively flattens or exaggerates selected keyframes along a straight line between the first and last keyframe of the selection.
 Useful for making a motion smaller or bigger.
 Also works on multiple channels.
 * **Ease Keyframes** (hotkey Shift+A): Interactively create an ease in or ease out for a selection of keyframes.
 Useful for tidying up an ease pattern.
 Also works on multiple channels.